 Annapurna Round Tilicho Lake plus Poon Hill Trek offers an opportunity to encircle the whole Annapurna region covering all the major highlights and attractions around the area.
 Initiating from just 1350 meters from sea level at Kathmandu to 4949 m at Tilicho lake and 5416 m at Thorong La pass, this round trek exhibits the diversity in topographical, cultural and in every other aspect that we can imagine.
-From the highest glacial lake – Tilicho to the highest pass– Thorong La, cultural exploration of Gurungs, Magars to Tibetan highlanders, religious blend of Hinduism and Buddhism at Muktinath, fabulous panoramic Himalayan scenery of Annapurna and Dhaulagiri range from Poon Hill; this trip is the ultimate way to get the best of views, nature and culture around the Annapurna region.
+From the highest glacial lake – Tilicho to the highest pass– Thorong La.
+Cultural exploration of Gurungs, Magars to Tibetan highlanders.
+Religious blend of Hinduism and Buddhism at Muktinath.
+And the fabulous panoramic Himalayan scenery of Annapurna and Dhaulagiri range from Poon Hill; this trip is the ultimate way to get the best of views, nature and culture around the Annapurna region.

 Annapurna Round Tilicho Lake plus Poon Hill Trek starts as we drive from Kathmandu to Syange, trek through spectacular mid-hills of Marshyangdi valley via Chame, Pisang and Ngawal to rural Manang where we will be spending two nights for proper acclimatization.
 Acclimatization doesn’t mean a rest day; we go for a short hike towards a nearby monastery or Gangapurna Lake.
 We then head towards Siri Kharkha, comfortably ascend towards Tilicho base camp.
 And finally, reach the highest Lake of Tilicho at 4949 meters above sea level.
 It is also known as a great Ice Lake and holds very important religious values for Hindus.